History of journalism in the United Kingdom: 16th Century

-17th Century
+17th century

 The 17th century saw the rise of political pamphleteering fuelled by the politically contentious times of bloody civil war.
 Each party sought to mobilise its supporters by the widespread distribution of pamphlets, as in the coffeehouses where one copy would be passed around and read aloud.
 Holland already had a regular weekly news service, knows as corantos.
 Holland began supplying a thousand or so copies of corantos to the English market in 1620.
 The first coranto printed in England was likely printed by Thomas Archer of Pope's Head Alley in early 1621.
 He was sent to prison later that year for printing a coranto without a license.
 They were expensive and had low sales because people were more interested in issues in England rather than in Europe.

 The Court of High Commission and the Star Chamber were abolished in 1641, and copyright laws were not enforced.
 The press was now free.
 Many people began to print their own newsbooks, free of any worry of prosecution, but only a few publications continued past the first few issues.
 Civil War era newsbooks contained information that affected everybody.
 They were available for a penny or twopence a copy.
 Some titles sold as many as 1,500 copies.

 A milestone was reached in 1694; the final lapse of the Licensing Order of 1643 that had been put in place by the Stuart kings put an end to heavy-handed censorship that had previously tried to suppress the flow of free speech and ideas across society, and allowed writers to criticise the government freely.
-From 1694 to the Stamp Act of 1712 the only censure laws forbade treason, seditious libel and the reporting of Parliamentary proceedings.
+From 1694 to the Stamp Act 1712 the only censure laws forbade treason, seditious libel and the reporting of parliamentary proceedings.

 The 1640s and 1650s were a fast-paced time in the history of British journalism.
 Because of the abolition of copyright laws, over 300 titles quickly came into existence.
 Many did not last, with only thirty three lasting a full year.
 This was also a time filled with war and fragmentation of opinion.
 The Royalists' main title was Mercurius Aulicus, Mercurius Melancholicus ('The King shall enjoy his owne againe and the Royall throne shall be arraied with the glorious presence of that mortall Deity'), Mercurius Electicus ('Communicating the Unparallell'd Proceedings of the Revels at West-minster, The Headquarters and other Places, Discovering their Designs, Reproving their Crimes, and Advising the Kingdome') and Mercurius Rusticus, among others.
 Most newsbooks in London supported the Parliament, and titles included Spie, The Parliament Scout and The Kingdomes Weekly Scout.
 These publication compelled the reader to take sides, depending on whose bias and propaganda they were reading.